Can you please tell us a little bit about yourself?

-If there is a difference related to the distribution of protein, would that effect the results of somebody who was intermittently fasting?
+If there is a difference related to the distribution of protein, would that affect the results of somebody who was intermittently fasting?

 Absolutely.
 Intermittent fasting is a great way to diet if it fits your preferences, but it’s not optimal for conserving muscle size.
 However, just by introducing a casein shake or two (protein only) to the fast, one can save a lot more muscle and still have the big meals at the end of the day that they like!

-Research suggests that within three years of finishing a diet, 95 percent of people regain all or more of the weight they’ve lost.
-Do you have advice for people looking to be in the 5% that maintain their weight-loss?
+Research indicates that within three years of finishing a diet, the vast majority of people regain all or more of the weight they’ve lost.
+Do you have advice for people looking to be in that small group that maintain their weight-loss?